GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
+> ### There are some basic techniques to control complexity.
+Fundamentally, I divide and conquer, break things down, and try to write reasonably precise descriptions of what each piece is supposed to do.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Butler Lampson*

 ---
 ## 🏎 Quick Facts